How to choose the best current account for you

 Advantages:

-Often offered with a switching incentive such as cashback, gift cards or insurance
+There may be a switching incentive, such as cashback, gift cards or insurance

-May provide a handy linked savings account with a competitive rate
+May provide a linked savings account with a competitive interest rate

 Disadvantages: